Road trip to Kumbh Mela – Part II

 We arrive at a gate beside a restaurant and into what is an oasis in the chaos outside.
 Bamboo huts, an attempt at a peaceful space.

-The actual room was a small plywood bungalow that smelled like the paint was still wet.
-It was the only room so 4 of us crammed in so tightly that if someone wanted to come in, everyone had to stand in a bed.
+The actual room was a small plywood bungalow that smelled like the paint was still wet, it might well have been.
+It was the only room available, so 4 of us crammed in so tightly that if someone wanted to come in, everyone had to stand in a bed.
 But we agreed with the manager to pay the price listed on hostel world website of 13 Euros = R1000 = $20 – another winner.
 But there will be a protest…

 Once again, how to describe the place and event is difficult.

-So foreign privilege to the rescue and we are allowed to walk there on the back bridge, it was too early for many returnees.
+So foreign privilege to the rescue and after some cajoling we are allowed to walk “there” on the “back” bridge, it was too early for many returnees.

 There are a lot of them here and I imagine a Baba of the Year competition as they try to outdo each other with colour and the number of followers and other events.

-We hit a police pedestrian block, but foreign privilege prevails and we are soon making our way to the river in-between the fences as part of the Baba procession.
+We hit a police pedestrian block, but once again, foreign privilege prevails and we are soon making our way to the river in-between the fences trying to look inconspicuous as part of the Baba procession.

 Busker

 Once we reach the river it got a little scary.
-There suddenly a crush of people and we are in the middle or maybe near the edge, no idea.
+There was suddenly a crush of people and we are in the middle or maybe near the edge, it was hard to tell.
 It was probably more of a push than a crush, people trying to get through in different directions.
-But it was tight.
+But it was tight and flashes of news reports cross my mind, so I keep breathing and do my best to stay calm.

 A lady fell down and I was really concerned to get her on her feet as the crowd surged.
-Of course it dissipated in the end and suddenly we are at the river, Ajeet disrobing.
+Eventually it dissipated and suddenly we are at the Ganges river, Ajeet disrobing.
 That’s the point I noticed my glasses are gone.

 If you don’t know, these are magnetic Click glasses and have miracle glasses (TM) properties.
-That I have had them for nearly 2 years is proof of that.
+That I have had them for nearly 2 years without losing them is proof of that.

 But now they are gone, lost and mangled for sure.
-By describing them as miracle glasses I have preempted the outcome besides, I have mentioned it in Facebook.
+By describing them as miracle glasses I have preempted the outcome besides, I have mentioned it on Facebook.

 We are there for 20 minutes or so, the throughput of people is captivating, intense, incessant.